Ryanel/CanidaeOS/README.md

 ## Projects

 * African Wild Dog (awd): A shim bootloader for x86_64, to go from a multiboot to a pure 64-bit environment.
-* Lobo: A 64-bit microkernel.
+* Lobo: A 64-bit hybrid kernel.

 ## Building